LimHyungTae/patchwork/README.md

 You can directly feel the speed of Patchwork! :wink:

-### Onine (ROS Callback) KITTI dataset
+### Online (ROS Callback) KITTI dataset

 We also provide rosbag example.
-If you run our patchwork via rosbag, please refer this example.
+If you run our patchwork via rosbag, please refer to this example.

 1. Download readymade rosbag